carlzxc71/waf-diagnostic-deployment/README.md

 ## Read about this repo

-This repository contains source code to deploy the solution talked about on my website showcasing Azure Storage Actions.
+This repository contains source code to deploy the solution talked about on my website showcasing KQL queries from diagnostic logs sent by Web Application Firewall.
 You can find the post [here]()

 ## Deploy the solution